disanda/myStyle2/Manuscript.md

 ## Train

-python run_training.py my_settings.yaml --gpu 0 --resume
+python run_training.py my_settings.yaml --gpu 0 --resume True
 > --resume will look in the checkpoint directory if we specified one and attempt to load the latest checkpoint before continuing to train.

 ## Generating Images